qihongl/learn-hippo/docs/paper_task_encoding/progress.md

   length.
 The next declared fresh actor restores training-mode delays, feature removal, random penalties, and the full 0.25 RM / 0.25 DM / 0.50 NM mixture; held- out banks retain these manipulations separately in all three conditions.
+- 2026-08-31: the full released-task run failed after its fixed 400 epochs.
+On held- out variable-delay DM trials, endpoint probability was 0.0027 versus nonendpoint 0.0253; learned reward 0.5850 was below matched random 0.6092 and forced endpoint 0.7040.
+RM and NM favored near-no encoding, and the actor learned an early delay- linked pattern.
+The DM endpoint gap was negative at every 10-epoch checkpoint and showed no favorable late trend, so the prespecified extension criterion was not met.
+Factorial DM-variable-delay and mixture-fixed-duration diagnostics are next.